-TEF and partner beneficiaries are optimistic about their future since completing the TEF Entrepreneurship Programme.

-state they have gained the skills needed to start and grow their business 97% report they have the skills to sustain and grow their business
+TEF and partner beneficiaries are optimistic about their future state they have the skills to start a business reporting they have the skills to sustain and grow their business.

-In fact, vast majority (96%) believe that TEF helped them to gain the skills needed to start and grow their business.
-The biggest unaddressed challenge is acquiring the credentials and paperwork necessary for starting a business in their local communities.
+The biggest unaddressed challenge is acquiring the credentials and paperwork necessary for starting a business in their local communities, indicative of the need for stronger policy advocacy from the programme.